June 29 in History

 American child voice actor

-Sam Lavagnino is an American voice actor and YouTuber.
+Sam Lavagnino is an American actor and YouTuber.
 He is best known for his roles as Catbug in Bravest Warriors, young Grizz in We Bare Bears, Rolly in the first three seasons of Puppy Dog Pals, and Mr. Muffin in…

 Read More